erickboyzo/expense-tracker/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-# Steps to build to firebase hosting
+# Steps for deploying to firebase hosting

 `ng build --prod`